bigmlcom/python/docs/api_sketch.rst

 -----------------------------------

-When your model is ready and you want to create predictions for a new bunch of test data, you will need to run through the S1 - S4 previously described steps so that this data is also ready for prediction.
+When your model is ready and you want to create predictions for a new bunch of test data, you will need to run through the **S1 - S4** previously described steps using your test data file.
-In the previous image, this process is labeled as S6 to S9.
+In the previous image, this process is labeled as **S6** to **S9**.
+After this process,
+your test data will be stored in a new **Dataset** and ready for prediction.

 Creating batch predictions
 --------------------------